hatnote/pacetrack/PROJECT_LOG.md

 * favicon
 * Link to start revision in article list table
 * Why do we have two Sun-Times?
-* Add metric "desc" field to go with "name"
 * Show goal criteria from metric config
 * Link to update.log from the campaign
 * Run hourly, keep one per day